talkxo/rishiraj-blog-machine/_posts/2025-04-17-openai-naming-confusion.md

 OpenAI went from the beautifully simple GPT-3, GPT-4 progression to whatever fever dream this has become.
 At this point, I'm expecting them to release GPT-π next, followed by GPT-√2-ultra-mini-pro.

-**Update (August 2025):** Plot twist—GPT-5 is actually called GPT-5.
+**Update (August 2025):** Plot twist - GPT-5 is actually called GPT-5.
 Sometimes the universe makes sense after all.